jeffreychuc/_coffeeWifi/README.md

 - [ ] Online ordering of coffee

 ## Technologies and Technical Challenges
-##### Stack: MERN (MongoDB, Express, React (Native), Node.js)
+###### Stack: MERN (MongoDB, Express, React (Native), Node.js)

- - #### Learning and utilizing a new stack to create a working production app in 7 business days
+#### Learning and utilizing a new stack to create a working production app in 7 business days
   - In conjuction with utilizing the specific libraries to help achieve our MVPs

- - #### Workspace data
+#### Workspace data
   - Gather as much relevant data for each workspace throught various APIs.
       - Google Places API, Yelp API, Internet Speed API

- - #### Seed data sourcing
+#### Seed data sourcing
-  - _coffeeWifi will eventually be reliant on user input and setting up the infrastructure within our app for future accommodation will be a challenge
+  - _coffeeWifi will eventually be reliant on user input so setting up the infrastructure within our app for future accommodation will be a challenge

+##### UX
+ - #### Frontend Interface
+  - Implement map loading with custom pins relevant to what the user searched
+  - Implement clean transitions to contribute to overall UX

+- #### Backend
+   - API endpoints hosted on heroku with connection to our MongoDB database
+   - The backend will make a request to multiple APIs to fetch relevant data

-    -
+- #### Maps
+   - User location will be needed to know where to initially load the map view

+## Wireframes